mabel-dev/opteryx.dev/docs/contributing/internals/testing.md

 **Maturity**: Low
 **Location**: [mabel-dev/wrenchy-bench](https://github.com/mabel-dev/wrenchy-bench)

-Runs SQL statements against Operyx and DuckDB to verify Opteryx returns the same answer as DuckDB.
+Runs SQL statements in both Operyx and DuckDB to verify Opteryx returns the same answer as DuckDB.
+This has a growing set of tests which are executed, but as how relations are referenced in these systems, most queries require some hand-tuning and many are not possible with the framework as it currently is written.

+What has been able to be tested has demonstrated some deviation between these systems, so is a valuable and useful test, even in its current form.

 ## Fuzzing